 Treatment for Opioid Use Disorder (OUD):

-Provide counseling and education on the medical and social consequences of pharmacotherapy for OUD, continued use of legal and illicit substances while pregnant, and withdrawal from opioids while pregnant, and risks for pregnant person-baby dyad if a relapse occurs.
+Provide counseling and education on the medical and social impact of pharmacotherapy for OUD, continued use of legal and illicit substances while pregnant, and withdrawal from opioids while pregnant, and risks for pregnant person-baby dyad if a relapse occurs.

-Gestational parents who have opioid use disorder should start opioid maintenance therapy as early as possible in pregnancy to help reduce the severity of neonatal abstinence syndrome.
+Patients who have opioid use disorder should start opioid maintenance therapy as early as possible in pregnancy to help reduce the severity of neonatal abstinence syndrome.
 After a positive screen for opioid use disorder, medical examination and psychosocial assessment should be performed.

 Encourage and, if appropriate, prescribe pharmacological treatment for OUD during pregnancy